3 key takeaways

 💡Pro Tip: Need more samples?
 Check out Teal's selection of over 2000 resume examples.

-Common mistakes with 2-page resumes
+Common mistakes with two-page resumes

 Even a strong resume can fall flat if page two feels like filler or if formatting gets sloppy.
 Avoid these common mistakes:

 ❌ Adding fluff just to fill space: Stretching bullets, listing irrelevant jobs, or tweaking margins to hit two pages weakens your message.
-Stick to what’s relevant—even if your resume ends halfway down page two.
+Stick to what’s relevant, even if your resume ends halfway down page two.

 ❌ Inconsistent formatting between pages: Changing fonts, spacing, or headings makes it feel like two documents.
 Keep your layout consistent and scannable.